GHeier/FFirefly/README.md

 src/config/input_variables.py
 ```

+and then run `python input_variables.py`

-Your code should read the relevant config variables and modify its behavior accordingly.
-There are examples of this usage in every newly created project.
+Your code has access to config variables (from the input file).
+There are examples of how to access these config variables from your code in every newly created project.

 ---

 ## Testing

 Ffirefly is designed to make testing easy across all calculation categories.

-Before running large calculations, you should add small tests that check whether the code is working correctly.
 Good tests can save a lot of time by catching mistakes early.

 ### Running Tests